anushkapatil18/WeatherTool/README.md

 4. The current weather information for the specified city will be displayed, including temperature, humidity, wind speed, and description.

-5. Depending on the weather conditions, the application will provide a relevant message, such as "Carry your umbrella, it will rain today" or "Wear sunscreen, it's hot today".(tinker.py)
+5. Depending on the weather conditions, the application will provide a relevant message, such as "Carry your umbrella, it will rain today" or "Wear sunscreen, it's hot today".

 ## Example